umulmrum/symfony-cert/README.md

     Listeners should generate a Response object from the controller's response or an exception is thrown.
   - kernel.response is dispatched after the response is ultimately known.
 Listeners may change or replace the response.
+  - kernel.finish_request is dispatched after the response for the current request is complete.
+This event is intended for resetting global and environmental state of the application changed during the request.
+The event does not receive the response but request, request type and kernel.
   - kernel.terminate is dispatched at the very end of the request.
 Depending on the PHP interpreter, the connection will be closed at that time and the client will not be influenced by longer-running actions.
 This event can e.g. be used to send emails without slowing down the request.
+  - kernel.exception is dispatched if an exception occurred during request handling.
+Listeners can e.g. show an error page (like the framework's `ExceptionListener` that starts a new sub-request to display an error page).

 https://symfony.com/doc/current/event_dispatcher.html